hanabi/hanabi.github.io/docs/level-8.md

 #### Extinguishing Every Clue

 - Extinguishing every clue **does** include *5 Stalling*, but it is only mandatory for the team to collectively perform one *5 Stall*.
 If one *5 Stall* clue has already been given and there is another *5 Stall* clue available, players are allowed to clue it if they want, but they don't have to.
+- Extinguishing every clue **does not** include cluing something in the hand of the player who came directly before.
+See the *[Permission to Discard](permission-to-discard-ptd)* section.
 - Extinguishing every clue **does not** include giving *Tempo Clues* (e.g. clues that do not meet *Minimum Clue Value Principle*).
-- Extinguishing every clue **does not** include cluing something in the hand of the player who came directly before.
-This is because the player who came before did not see anything for the next player to do, and is therefore giving them "permission" to discard.
-In this situation, cluing is optional; players can choose to either clue the previous hand or discard at their discretion.
 - Extinguishing every clue **does not** include cluing cards that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand.

+#### Permission to Discard (PTD)

+- Normally, you have to "extinguish" every *Play Clue* and *Save Clue* before ending the *Early Game*.
+- However, there are several exceptions, which are listed in the [Extinguishing Every Clue](#extinguishing-every-clue) section.
+- The most important exception is that you are not required to clue the hand of the player who came directly before you.
+Players in this situation can clue the previous player if they want, or they can discard if they want - it's up to them.
+- This is because if Alice does not see any *Play Clues* or *Save Clues* for Bob to give, then Alice is implicitly giving Bob *Permission to Discard* (or PTD for short).
+- For level 10 players, note that *Permission to Discard* does not apply for Bob when Alice was blind-playing a card in a situation where *Guide Principle* applies.

 <br />